 - The plan below does not include an honors thesis.
 However, that could be added in the senior year with the addition of HIST 403 and HIST 404.
 It doesn't include the International Concentration or Study Abroad options either; students frequently undertake study abroad in their sophomore or junior year. - Fulfilling the major requirement "field" areas is not difficult.
 Check which classes satisfy the "fields" here and speak to the Director of Undergraduate Studies for history if you're unsure about a field description. - Take advantage of courses that interest you when they are offered.
 You can't be sure when a specific course will be offered next.
-Ask the Director of Undergraduate Studies for history or other faculty if there is a course in the catalog that catches your eye.

 - 400-level seminars are primarily for juniors and seniors.
-Sophomores have been known to take them, but they are not recommended for students who do not have prior experience in 200-or 300-level history classes.
+Sophomores do take them, but they are not recommended for students who do not have prior experience in 200-or 300-level history classes.
 Other than that, the program and ordering of your courses is pretty much up to you. - If you are interested in research funding, note that having taken or being currently enrolled in a 400-level seminar is one prerequisite.
 That means that, all other things being equal, you should take your first 400-levelseminar in the first semester of your junior year.